Country Full Of Talent And Potential To Progress: Rana Tanveer - UrduPoint

 He said the government wanted to give electric bikes to topper students, adding that in the past, laptops were given to students to empower them.

-Rana Tanveer said that demand of electric vehicles had increased and work was being carried out on new energy vehicle.
-He said that policy would be announced by the next month in this regard.
+Rana Tanveer said that demand for electric vehicles had increased and work was being carried out on new energy vehicle.
+He said that a policy in this regard would be announced by the next month.

 Recent Stories